maialenz/WetPaws/TESTING.md

   - [Samsung A70 Screenshot contact](docs/testing/device+browser-tests/samsungA70-contact.jpg)
   - [Samsung A70 Screenshot form](docs/testing/device+browser-tests/samsungA70-form.jpg)

-- Samsung S5 (tablet): As I tested the site on my Tablet, I noticed the headers on the service's cards the margin was too great and the personalized header was breaking into another line.
+- Samsung S5e (tablet): As I tested the site on my Tablet, I noticed the headers on the service's cards that the margin was too great and the personalized header was breaking into another line.
 I added a media querie to fix this and below are screenshots showing the results:

   - [Galaxy Tab S5e Index](docs/testing/device+browser-tests/Galaxy-Tab-S5e-index.jpg)
   - [Galaxy Tab S5e Services](docs/testing/device+browser-tests/Galaxy-Tab-S5e-services.jpg)